 Visitation Journals

 Once custody and visitation orders have been in place, parents will tend to feel a sense of security.
 However, your work as a parent has just begun because things like modifications and enforcement are so common.
-Therefore, it is important to begin keeping a visitation journals with your child once orders are in place if you do need a modification or an enforcement.
+Therefore, it is important to begin keeping a visitation journal with your child once orders are in place if you do need a modification or enforcement.

 If issues arise you will have proof of things like any attempts of talking with the other parent about visitation issues.
 You should keep a very detailed journal that answers the questions: